alexandrazrmp/network-file-system-simulation/README.md

 Other points:
-cancel operation does not do anything push is half-implemented (it only opens target file but fails to get data from worker), however pull works correctly!! (and the worker gets the data correctly!)
+push is half-implemented (it only opens target file but fails to get data from worker), however pull works correctly!! (and the worker gets the data correctly!)